rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 specification or discussed by your team).
 Note, each sub-team should have its own API(s).**

+Funds - Handled in Agent classes, accessible only through agents Dice - Handled in Board, extendable through Boards' interpretations of RNG Data - Hierarchy of resources files: Master file -> Rules, Properties, TokenTypes

 **Finally, justify the decision to create each module with respect to the design's key goals, principles, and abstractions.**

+Currently it's only divided into the most basic modules of View, Controller, and Model.
+This is sufficient for us right now but may change.

 ### Example games